Is the hermit nation of Turkmenistan on the brink of collapse?

 State media likes to portray the 52-year-old President as a super-human figure with a seemingly endless array of talents.
 He is often shown riding horses, DJing, strumming his guitar with his grandson, playing with kittens or weightlifting a gold bar during ministerial meetings.
 Berdymukhamedov has also supposedly written more than 40 books on topics such as tea, herbal medicine and horses, according to the Chronicles of Turkmenistan.

 In Ashgabat, he went on a building spree, transforming the sleepy capital into a glitzy showpiece that belies the country's dire economic situation.
-A French expat, who spent a year living in Ashgabat in 2013 working for a construction company, and wishes to remain anonymous, remembers "a city co
+A French expat, who spent a year living in Ashgabat in 2013 working for a construction company, and wishes to remain anonymous, remembers "a city covered in white marble, with no foreign brands, huge empty theaters and portraits of the President on every street corner."
+In recent years, a $2.3 billion airport shaped like a bird has been built, along with a $5 billion so-called "Olympic village" for the 2017 Asian Indoor and Martial Arts Games.